nickmonad/bips.dev/web/content/300/index.md

 `   1-byte - Length (in bytes) of this message; total number of withdrawal attempts; y = ceiling( sum_i(m_i +2)/8 ).
 Nodes should already know what length to expect, because they know the sequence of M3s and therefore the vector of WT^s.`
 `   N-byte - stream of bits (not bytes), with a 1 indicating the position of the chosen action [downvote all, abstain, upvote1, upvote2, ...]`

-But sometimes M4 does not need to be transmitted at all!
+But sometimes M4 does not need to be transmitted at all\!
 If there are n Escrows and m Withdrawals-per-escrow, then there are (m+2)^n total candidates for the next D2.
 So, when m and n are low, all of the possible D2s can be trivially computed in advance.